jsgounot/floria_analysis_workflow/README.md

 }
 ```

-Please check [the related section in the configuration files guide](config_desc.md#variant-calling) for more information.
+Please check [the related section in the configuration files guide](config_desc.md#variant-calling) for more information and other example configuration files (including one for production with Illumina reads).

 ### Simulation and assessment pipelines